Arkansas Turfgrass Association

 Arkansas Department of Agriculture

-Seth manages the Pest Control Program of the Arkansas Department of Agriculture.
-The Pest Control Program administers Arkansas Pest Control Law and Regulations as they are set forth in the Circular 6.
+Started working with the Arkansas Department of Agriculture in April of 2009.
+Has worked in the Pest Control Program for the entirety of his career with the Department.
+Seth works with the pest Control Program to help administer Arkansas Pest Control Rule and Law.
 This entails licensing commercial and non-commercial operators, businesses and operators in classifications ranging from residential general pest control to treating stored food products for pests.
 The program’s biggest consumer protection service is the inspection of homes at the request of property owners.
-This is a free inspection to the property owner and can range from termite damage dispute, allegations of misapplication, or just general questions about a pest problem the property owner’s pest control company has not been able to control.
+This is a free inspection to the property owner and can range from termite damage dispute, allegations of misapplication, or just general questions about a pest problem the property owner’s pest control company has not been able to control and to provide consumer protections if needed.”

 Email: gmcdonal@uark.edu